trulience/public/reactjs/trulience-ai/README.md

-# Sample app to demonstrate usage of a Trulience avatar set up to use Trulience-connected STT, LLM and TTS providers via npm
+# Sample code

-This application can be run as a standalone app or integrated by embedding it into an iframe.
+This demo uses a Trulience avatar set up to use Trulience-connected STT, LLM and TTS providers.

 ### Run the following commands to get it working